 According to the analysis above, the emission control has the most effect when there is no cold front intrusion or the regional transport is not important.
 The effectives of local emission become much less when there is a strong cold front intrusion.
 In this section, we are focused on the impact of local emission control on the different stages.

 Table 4 shows the changes of PM2.5 in Zhongshan on different days after local emissions are turned off for the scenario when there is no cold front intrusion.
 It is clear that emission control has different impact on the different days.
 In specific, PM2.5 concentrations were decreased by 47%, 52% and 58% on the first, second and third day respectively after the local emissions were turned off in Zhongshan.
-It is apparent that emission control has clear phase effect.
+It is apparent that emission control has a clear phase effect.
 Similar phase effect is also observed for the changes of the local visibility which was increased by 57%, 63%, and 90% on the first, second, and third days, respectively.
 Therefore the large impact of local emission on PM2.5 and visibility tends to appear on the second and third day after the local emission are turned off.
 This suggests that the emission control can be implemented on 2-3 days before a haze episode appears based on air quality forecasting.